About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 That made me lose a lot of trust and confidence in the rest of the quoted studies, so I started to check all the ones I found interesting, and found several other inconsistencies, as well as conclusions that the author drew from the studies that, in my opinion, fell outside the scope of the studies.

-- Some studies had different content of what the author stated
+Some studies didn’t fit what the author stated

 For example, the author says that “Research published in the Journal of Social Psychology found that out of 172 participants, it took men anywhere from a couple of days to a couple of weeks to fall in love; whereas women took no less than a couple of months to fall in love.